vnspoj/vnspoj.github.io/_wiki/graph/tree_painting.md

 ---
 layout: wiki
 wiki: true
-title: Paint the edges of the tree
+title: "Paint the edges of the tree"
 ---